thanos0000-star/JobSearch_files/Scott_Malin_Skills_Summary.markdown

 GitHub: AI prompts (cybersecurity/exec comms/Azure IAM/script doc reviewer) + PowerShell AD tools → github.com/scottmalin68-commits
 Hartford County, CT or 100% remote | Ready Day-1
 860-604-3821 | linkedin.com/in/scottmmalin

+## Tell me about yourself
+"Sure.
+I started my career in IT operations at Aetna back in 1994, doing desktop support and regional admin work.
+That gave me a strong foundation in troubleshooting endpoints and understanding how security decisions impact daily operations.

+In 2002, I moved into security engineering, and I've stayed there ever since—22 years focused on endpoint protection and access controls.
+I became the primary SME for Microsoft Defender Firewall rules across roughly 250,000 endpoints, designing and maintaining about 30 elegant, location-aware policies with zero-outage transitions.

+A couple of projects I'm proud of: I led the BeyondTrust EPM rollout across roughly 5,000 developers and over 7,500 systems.
+It bridged the Aetna and CVS sides after the merger—different legacy privilege setups on each—and stripped thousands of unnecessary local admin accounts to enforce least privilege enterprise-wide.
+Later, I drove the Symantec Endpoint Protection removal across ~120,000 endpoints, consolidated to CrowdStrike Falcon, and decommissioned 10 virtual servers.
+Both delivered measurable risk reduction and efficiency gains.

+What keeps me in this field is the puzzle-solving aspect—automating workflows with PowerShell and Python, tuning EDR like CrowdStrike, and building Zero Trust layers with Intune, Entra ID, and Zscaler to cut lateral movement.

+Your role caught my eye because it involves [specific endpoint security or automation challenge from the JD], and I think my hands-on experience with large-scale endpoint hardening and scripting could help right away."

 ## Recruiter Email Template
 Subject: Scott Malin – Your Next Firewall/EPM SME (Hartford or Remote)